hirosystems/clarinet/docs/feature-guides/clarinet-js-sdk.md

 # Clarinet SDK

-The Clarinet SDK is a JavaScript library to spawn and interact with a simulated Clarinet environment, also known as simnet.
+The Clarinet SDK is a JavaScript library that spawns and interacts with a simulated Clarinet environment, also known as "simnet."

-A Simnet is a simulated network that simulates the Stacks blockchain and runs the Clarity VM, without the need for actual Stacks and Bitcoin nodes (unlike Devnet, Testnet and Mainnet).
+A Simnet is a simulated network that mimics the Stacks blockchain and runs the Clarity VM, without the need for actual Stacks and Bitcoin nodes (unlike Devnet, Testnet and Mainnet).

-Here is a non-exhaustive list of some of the use-cass:
+Here is a non-exhaustive list of some of simnet's use-cases:

 - Call public and read-only functions from smart contracts
 - Get clarity maps or data-var values
 - Get contract interfaces (available functions and data)
 - [Write unit tests for Clarity smart contracts](../feature-guides/test-contract-with-clarinet-sdk.md)

-## Getting started with the SDK
+## Getting Started With the SDK

 > The SDK requires Node.js >= 18.0 and NPM to be installed.
 [Volta](https://volta.sh/) is a great tool to install and manage JS tooling.

 The SDK can be installed with NPM.
-It works in pair with Stacks.js so let's install it as well.
+It works in pair with Stacks.js, so let's install it as well.

 ```sh
 npm install @hirosystems/clarinet-sdk @stacks/transactions